Margaret Lamwaka Odwar

 Margaret Lamwaka Odwar (née Margaret Lamwaka), also Margaret Odwar, (born 23 December 1969), is a Ugandan politician who served as Member of Parliament representing the Kitgum District Women's Constituency in the 10th Ugandan Parliament (2016 to 2021).
 She is the incumbent Member of parliament representing chua East county, Kitgum district in the 11th Parliament of Uganda (2021 - 2026).

+In the 2026 elections, she contested for the Kitgum District Woman MP seat as an independent candidate and lost to Lilian Aber.

 Early life and education

 Margaret Odwar was born in Kitgum District, in the Acholi sub-region, in the Northern Region of Uganda, on 23 December 1969.
 She obtained her Primary Leaving Certificate from Koch Goma Central Primary School.
 In 1986, she obtained her O-Level certificate from Wanyange Girls' Secondary School, in Jinja District.

 She went on to obtain a Grade III Teachers Certificate, from Alero Primary Teachers College and a Diploma in Primary Education, from National Teachers College, Unyama.

 In 2006, she was awarded a Bachelor of Education degree, followed three years later by a Master of Education Planning and Administration degree, both from Uganda Christian University, in Mukono.